In Ukraine, funeral for activist killed and mourned in war

 Ratushnyi had “a heart full of love for Ukraine,” said Misha Reva, who traveled overnight in his soldier’s uniform from front lines in the east to say goodbye to the friend he met for the first time on Maidan, in the midst of the protests.
 Ratushnyi was then just 16; Reva was in his early 20s.
 It was Ratushnyi who introduced Reva to the woman who is now his wife, also on the square.

-While the funeral was underway in central Kyiv, President Volodymyr Zelenskyy made a trip south to visit troops defending the front line in the Mykolaiv region.
-He handed out awards to men and women in camouflage, shaking their hands.
+While the funeral was underway in central Kyiv, President Volodymyr Zelenskyy made a trip south to visit troops and hospital workers in the Mykolaiv and Odesa regions along the Black Sea.
+He handed out awards to dozens of people at every stop, shaking their hands and thanking them again and again for their service.

-“I thank each and every one of you, for the great work, for the great service, for what you do protecting our country, each of us, our families,” Zelenskyy said in what appeared to be the basement of a building.
+Among the troops he met were many women, dressed in camouflage and bulletproof vests.
+At a hospital in Odesa, he awarded the rank of major general to the woman who commands the Ukrainian army’s medical forces.

-He also visited the city of Mykolaiv, on the Black Sea coast, where he met with the governor and went to see the ruins of the administration building, which was destroyed by Russian shelling in April that killed at least 34 people.
+“War is on the front line where our soldiers are, our army.
+But you also are on the front line, protecting our lives, helping wounded soldiers, helping the civilians who turn to you every day,” Zelenskyy told the assembled civilian and military medical staff in Odesa.
+“We are proud that we have such doctors in our country.”

 In other developments Saturday, British Prime Minister Boris Johnson expressed concerns “that a bit of Ukraine fatigue is starting to set in around the world” and said Ukraine must be supported in trying to roll back the Russian invasion to “make sure the Ukrainians are not encouraged to go for a bad peace, something that simply wouldn’t endure.”